SysKitTeam/docs-monitor/product-updates/syskit-8-2-release-note.md

 ### PowerShell Wizard

 * The built-in **PowerShell Script Wizard** comes with PowerShell **Module Manager**.
 You can import and edit a script module, which allows you to use a number of rules and cmdlets on your scripts.
-* The **PowerShell module** feature within SysKit’s PowerShell Script Wizard allows combining of multiple scripts to simplify code management, accessibility, and sharing.
+* The **PowerShell module** feature within Syskit’s PowerShell Script Wizard allows combining of multiple scripts to simplify code management, accessibility, and sharing.
 * Entered script and all referenced modules are validated before the wizard returns and displays the results of the script and modules you have run.
 * Our built-in PowerShell Wizard supports **import** of:
   * Windows PowerShell scripts with a **.ps1** extension,